ldn-softdev/jtc/User Guide.md

 - `D`: performs a _REGEX search_ only among JSON _numerical_ values
 - `L`: performs a _REGEX search_ only among JSON _labels_

-E.g., a following query finds recursively the first _string_ entry with the REGEX:
+E.g., a following query finds recursively the first _string_ entry with the RE:
 ```bash
 bash $ <ab.json jtc -w'<^N>R'
 "New York"